Alejando/gatsby-plugin-salesloft-tracker/data/posts/benefits-of-wordpress-and-docker-in-a-production-environment.md

 name: Benefits of WordPress + Docker in a production environment + troubleshooting guide.
 date: "2016-05-13"
 image: ./dockers.png
+description: We love Rails, but WordPress provides a robust solution for our blogging needs.
+And lately, we have been experimenting with Docker + WordPress.
 tags:
   - ruby
   - wordpress